tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Summer had a broken fibula.
 She'd caught her foot on a root in the dark and gone down, which was the sound I'd heard, and what she'd seen in the trees while she was on the ground I have never been able to get the full account of.
 She's told me pieces over the years, different pieces at different times, and I've never pushed for the whole.

 Cecile had separated from Summer for about ninety seconds during our exit.
 What happened in those ninety seconds she has not told me and I have not asked.
 She walked to the car when we got to the road, got in the back seat, sat there until Summer got in beside her, and then the three of us drove back to town in silence.
-We went to the hospital, waited while the others to be treated, and said nothing to anyone in the waiting room about where we had been or what we had seen.
+We went to the hospital, waited while the others were being treated, and said nothing to anyone in the waiting room about where we had been or what we had seen.

 Iris was found at 7:41 the following morning, half a mile south of where we'd found her.